 Although Rybelsus (Semaglutide) is an effective medication for the treatment of type 2 diabetes, there are a number of side effects.
 Below is a list of the side effects of Rybelsus, and includes common side effects and serious side effects.

 The most common side effects of Rybelsus (Semaglutide) oral tablets are:

 Rybelsus (Semaglutide) may also cause more serious side effects including:

 The simple answer is no, GLP-1s do not cause thyroid cancer in humans.

-Early studies demonstrated that when rats were treated with a different GLP-1 therpy in high dose many developed a very rare and lethal thyroid cancer called medullary thyroid carcinoma.
-Rats have very high levels of GLP-1 receptors in their thyroids.
+Early studies demonstrated that when rats were treated with a different GLP-1 therapy in high dose many developed a very rare and lethal thyroid cancer called medullary cell thyroid carcinoma.
+Rats have very high levels of GLP-1 receptors in their thyroid glands.
 These are not present in human thyroid cell.

 Rybelsus (Semaglutide) is designed to be used by people with type 2 diabetes.
 In combination with diet and exercise, Rybelsus can help to improve glycaemic control.
 It is not approved for use in people with type 1 diabetes, in children or in pregnancy.